sungjae-cho/Medical-Neuroscience-Duke/5-Neural_Signaling.md

   - The neuron can fire another action potential, but only if the stimulus is stronger than usual.
   - This is because some sodium channels have reset, but the membrane is still hyperpolarized due to the continued outflow of potassium ions (K+).

-## Molecular Mechanisms of Action Potential Generation, part 1
+## Video: Molecular Mechanisms of Action Potential Generation, part 1

 - Keywords: (None)
 - $\Delta$(Membrane permeability) $\leftrightarrow$ $\Delta V_m$
 - The inactivation of Na+ channels happens because of a gating mechanism.
 - K+ channels do not have this mechanism.
 Thus, it does not become inactivated.

-## Molecular Mechanisms of Action Potential Generation, part 2
+## Video: Molecular Mechanisms of Action Potential Generation, part 2

 - Keywords: ATPase pump, Na+/K+ pump, Ca2+ pump
 - ATPase pumps: Na+/K+ pumps, Ca2+ pumps
 - The circular mechanism of Na+/K+ pumps

-## Propagation of Action Potentials
+## Video: Propagation of Action Potentials

-- Keywords: passive conduction saltatory conduction
+- Keywords: passive conduction decay, myelinated axon, myelin sheath, node of Ranvier, saltatory conduction
 - Saltatory conduction: the process by which electrical impulses jump between nodes of Ranvier along a myelinated axon, which increases the speed at which action potentials travel